idleberg/Bootstrap-Listr/README.md

 npm run-script build:http2
 ```

-Alternatively, you can now run the individual Gulp tasks, see `gulp help` for a list of available tasks.
+Alternatively, you can now run the individual Gulp tasks.
+See `gulp help` for a list of available tasks.

 ## Deployment